When it comes to your skin, dermatologists say it pays to know your “type.”

 Usually has an oily T-zone but may feel dry around the cheeks

-According to Williams, combination is the most common skin type, but it can look different for everyone.
+Combination is the most common skin type, but it can look different for everyone.
 In general, Anna Guanche, M.D., a Los Angeles-based board-certified dermatologist, says that if you notice that the pores are largest and are concentrated on the mid-face and the T-zone, then you may have combination skin — especially if you have dry or normal cheeks.
-Evans adds that you may notice breakouts, too.
-“Many acne-prone individuals tend to have combination skin, which can dry out and peel when products designed for oily skin are used.”
+You may notice breakouts, too.
+The tell-tale signs of combination skin are as follows:

-- Oiliness and large pores in the t-zone
+- Oiliness and large pores in the T-zone

 - Acne in the same area